sstephenson/bats/README.md

 --
 ```

+When the specified extended regular expression is invalid, an error is
+displayed.

-This option can be used with `-l` as well.
+This option is mutually exclusive with partial matching (`-p`).
+When
+used simultaneously, an error is displayed.

 [bats-93]: https://github.com/sstephenson/bats/pull/93